J.D. Davis Player Props: Giants vs. Marlins

-On Monday, J.D.
-Davis (on the back of going 2-for-4 with a home run and three RBI) and the San Francisco Giants face the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
-First pitch is at 6:40 PM ET.
+J.D.
+Davis -- hitting .343 with a double, three home runs, two walks and 12 RBI in his past 10 games -- will be in action for the San Francisco Giants versus the Miami Marlins, with Edward Cabrera on the mound, on April 18 at 6:40 PM ET.

-He collected three RBI (going 2-for-4 with a home run and a walk) in his most recent game against the Tigers.
+He had a hitless performance in his last game (0-for-4) against the Marlins.

 J.D.
 Davis Game Info & Props vs. the Marlins